 - 28 May 2023 - full year or autumn semester (September 2023 entry)

 - 15 October 2023 - spring semester (January 2024 entry)

 Who can apply

-You can check with your home university or the Global Opportunities team about which Study Abroad programme you should apply for.
+You can check with your home university or the Centre for Study Abroad Inbound team about which Study Abroad programme you should apply for.